diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 #### serial thread confinement
 For mutable objects, producer-consumer designs and blocking queues facilitate serial thread confinement for handing off ownership of objects from producers to consumers. `A thread-confined object is owned exclusively by a single thread, but that ownership can be "transferred" by publishing it safely where only one other thread will gain access to it and ensuring that the publishing thread does not access it after the handoff`.
 The safe publication ensures that the object's state is visible to the new owner, and since the original owner will not touch it again, it is now confined to the new thread.
 The new owner may modify it freely since it has exclusive access.

 Object pools exploit serial thread confinement, "lending" an object to a requesting thread.
-As long as the pool contains sufficient internal synchronization to publish the pooled object safely, and as long as the clients do not themselves publish the pooled object or use it after returning it to the pool, ownership can be transferred safely from thread to thread
+As long as the pool contains sufficient internal synchronization to publish the pooled object safely, and as long as the clients do not themselves publish the pooled object or use it after returning it to the pool, ownership can be transferred safely from thread to thread.
-One could also use other publication mechanisms for transferring ownership of a mutable object, but it is necessary to ensure that only one thread receives the object being handed off.
-Blocking queues make this easy; with a little more work, it could also done with the atomic remove method of ConcurrentMap or the compareAndSet method of AtomicReference.
+One could also use other publication mechanisms for transferring ownership of a mutable object, but it is necessary to ensure that only one thread receives the object being handed off. `Blocking queues make this easy`; with a little more work, it could also done with `the atomic remove method of ConcurrentMap` or `the compareAndSet method of AtomicReference`.

 #### Deques and Work Stealing

 Just as blocking queues lend themselves to the producer-consumer pattern, `deques lend themselves to a related pattern called work stealing`.
 A producer consumer design has one shared work queue for all consumers; `in a work stealing design, every consumer has its own deque.
 If a consumer exhausts the work in its own deque, it can steal work from the tail of someone else's deque`. `Work stealing can be more scalable than a traditional producer-consumer design` because workers don't contend for a shared work queue; most of the time they access only their own deque, reducing contention.
 When a worker has to access another's queue, it does so from the tail rather than the head, further reducing contention.

 `Work stealing is well suited to problems in which consumers are also producers when performing a unit of work is likely to result in the identification of more work`.
 For example, processing a page in a `web crawler` usually results in the identification of new pages to be crawled.
-Similarly, many graph-exploring algorithms, such as marking the heap during garbage collection, can be efficiently parallelized using work stealing.
+Similarly, `many graph-exploring algorithms`, such as `marking the heap during garbage collection`, can be efficiently parallelized using work stealing.
 When a worker identifies a new unit of work, it places it at the end of its own deque (or alternatively, in a work sharing design, on that of another worker); when its deque is empty, it looks for work at the end of someone else's deque, ensuring that each worker stays busy

 ### 5.4 Blocking and Interruptible Methods